Obsessive-Compulsive Disorder (OCD) Treatment

 People struggling with OCD are at a heightened risk of experiencing a substance use disorder at some point in their lives.

-At Beach House, we proudly offer evidence-based therapies designed to treat the whole person with compassion and empathy.
-Our specialized programs provide a full spectrum of treatment plans that address the short-term effects of substance use disorder and provide tools for long-term management.
+At Beach House Center for Recovery, we proudly offer evidence-based therapies designed to treat the whole person with compassion and empathy.
+Our specialized programs combine substance use and obsessive-compulsive disorder treatments to address the short-term effects of addiction and provide tools for long-term management.

 Please get in touch with our helpful admissions counselors today to learn more about our comprehensive mental health treatment in Florida.